MARTIMM/raku-mongodb-driver/docs/content-docs/design/dns-seedlist.md

 ## MongoClient Configuration
   * [ ] `srvMaxHosts` option.

   * [x] `srvServiceName` option.

+  * [x] When 'mongodb+srv:// …' protocol is used, the TLS option is turned on unless tls is turned off explicitly using the `tls` option.

 ## Validation
   * [x] 'mongodb:// … ?srvMaxHosts= …'.
 Fatal message; **Option srvMaxHosts can not be used on simple mongdb:://… URI**.